ConorWilliams/libfork/docs/api/core/task.md

     it is used for specifying the return type of a coroutine only.

 !!! example
-    With a simple type alias, we can make our coroutines look a lot cleaner:
+    With a simple type alias, coroutines can be written more compactly:

     ```cpp
     template <lf::returnable T>